5GameMaker/tone-tags-bot/README.md

 If you found a way to improve on any of the above, consider sending a PR!

+(Also those may look off in Github UI, but that doesn't matter!)

+### Off-standard tone tags

+If you want to add a tone tag that is not present in the original carrd, submit a new standard.

+To create a standard, you must:
+- Create a properly formatted markdown file in `standards/`
+- Add an entry in `src/standards.rs` similar to existing ones

 ## Contributing code

 If the fix is small, simply clone the repo and submit a PR.
 For anything larger